 Like clock work, customers were coming in every year at the start of the season with dead batteries.

-The Best Jet Ski Solar Battery Charger
+The Best Solar Battery Charger

-- Sunway Solar Car Battery Trickle Charger*
+- Sunway Solar Car Battery Trickle (Amazon Link Ad)

-- SUNAPEX 12V Solar trickle Charger*
+- SUNAPEX 12V Solar trickle (Amazon Link Ad)

-How To Maintain A Jet Ski Battery
+How To Maintain Your Battery

-Jet skis use a lead acid battery and if it’s not used for months it will lose its charge and die.
+Jetskis use a lead acid battery and if it’s not used for months it will lose its charge and die.
 This is why so many customers have to buy a new battery every year, as they don’t ride them in the off-season.

-A solar battery charger, especially one 5-watt and under, doesn’t necessarily charge the battery, but instead helps maintain and keep the battery alive.
+A solar battery charger, especially 5-watt and under, doesn't necessarily charge the battery, but instead helps maintain and keep the battery alive.
 The slight charge is just enough to keep the battery active and going strong for years.

 We only want to keep the battery active and alive, we don’t need to charge it.
 The solar panel can charge the battery if given enough time, but it’s the maintaining of the charge that we want.

-Solar Charger Vs. Wall Charger
+Solar Vs. Wall